Assault Battalion No. 5 (Rohr): Sturmabteilung Calsow

-The 5th Assault Battalion began as an experiment of the VIII Army Corps, consisting of a detachment of two Pionier (sapper) companies designated Sturmabteilung Calsow (English: Calsow's Assault Detachment).
-Initially, the detachment was unsuccessful, as it was first utilized defensively at the French front line as emergency reinforcements.
-Due to the unit's failure, Major Calsow was relieved, and by September command was transferred to Hauptmann Willy Rohr of the Guards Rifles Battalion's 3rd Company under Army Detachment B. He abandoned the previous uses of gun shields and Sappenpanzer body armor, as well as requested the development of a lighter type of field gun.
-These guns were based on captured Russian fortress guns, which were used to fill the assault role before the new cannons could be produced.
-Rohr also reinforced the unit with a machine gun and flamethrower platoon to assist with supporting fire and trench clearing.
+The 5th Assault Battalion began in 1915 as an experiment of the VIII Army Corps, originating as a detachment of two Pionier (sapper) companies designated Sturmabteilung Calsow (English: "Calsow's Assault Detachment").
+At this time, German forces were increasingly frustrated by their lack of material gain, with much of German High Command growing to believe that a breakthrough was impossible.
+Consequently, commanders were becoming increasingly desperate for something that could reignite operational success on the Western Front and alleviate the stalemate of trench warfare.
+The detachment's initial deployment was on the French front line as emergency reinforcements, resulting in a resounding failure.
+Major Calsow was relieved from command as a result, replaced in September by Hauptmann Willy Rohr of the Guards Rifles Battalion's 3rd Company under Army Detachment B.

+As commander of the Assault Detachment, Rohr used his previous experience, along with other similar experiments, to refit and retrain the unit for the purpose of trench raiding and close combat.
+To save on weight, he quickly abandoned the use of gun shields and Sappenpanzer body armor, as well as requested the development of a lighter type of field gun that was more practical for offensive maneuvers.
+These guns were based on captured 76mm Russian fortress guns, which were lightened and modified to be used as a stop-gap until the new cannons could be produced.
+Rohr's refit also included a machine gun and flamethrower platoon to provide support to the infantry.

-Once under full command of the Assault Detachment, Rohr put together what he had learned from previous experience and other similar experiments to craft new tactics for his unit's unique arsenal and training.
-He broke down the unit into squads of just a few men each and ensured they had good leadership and communication with their supporting weapons.
+Rohr's most significant change was in tactics and leadership, which were reworked to allow for more versatility in the complex environment of close-quarters trench fighting.
+Of the utmost importance was communication and leadership; both allowed his soldiers to operate as independent subunits whenever necessary to adapt to the situation.
+To facilitate this, the unit was broken up into very small squads of just a few men each, each led by a junior non-commissioned officer who had close communication with supporting weapons, like machine guns and field guns.
 The soldiers would charge through no man's land very quickly, utilizing hand grenades, pistols and flamethrowers to overwhelm enemy forces and secure a foothold in the trenches.

-These tactics would later come to be known by the German Army as Stoßtrupptaktik (English: "stormtrooper tactics").
-The first use of Rohr's tactics in combat was actually by the 187th Infantry Regiment at the Vosges mountains.
+Although Rohr developed his tactics for the Assault Detachment, they were first tested in combat by the 187th Infantry Regiment at the Vosges mountains.
 The Assault Detachment themselves first utilized these tactics at Hartmannswillerkopf, which had been lost on December 21, 1915.
 The Detachment initially encountered heavy resistance, but eventually broke through and captured the position after two days of assaults.
 Afterwards, the Assault Detachment spent the next two months training other units in Army Detachment B in the hopes of creating a force that could eventually break the stalemate of the Western Front.
 In February 1916, the unit was reassigned to the 5th Army to begin the German attack at the Battle of Verdun.